gilfreund/pi-nut/README.md

 > **NOTE**: This playbook uses an Ansible Vault-encrypted secret inside `config-secrets.yml` for the `nut_client_password` variable.
 The `ansible.cfg` file defines the path to my `vault_password_file`—but if you have that on _your_ machine...
 I'm a little worried!
 You can either modify the playbook to remove the use of an encrypted secrets file, or you can use `ansible-vault encrypt` to encrypt your own secrets file with the client password inside and use _that_.

-## Debugging
+## Monitoring and Debugging

-After NUT is installed, you can run `upsc` to verify the UPS is being seen correctly:
+Run `upsc` to verify the UPS is being seen correctly:

 ```
 $ upsc server-room-rack